 Matar Paneer is a richly-spiced Indian curry with paneer (Indian cottage cheese) and green peas.
 The recipe for Matar Paneer in the creamy restaurant fashion is much easier to make than you might think.

-I’ve got a sneaky Restaurant-Style Matar Paneer recipe that’ll knock your socks off and it’s easier than you think.
-The base sauce is made with ground almonds and tomatoes.
-The spicing is mild but complex, making you wonder if you really just made that at home in the comfort of your own kitchen, without having to go to a restaurant or pick up a takeaway menu.
+The base gravy for this Matar Paneer recipe contains ground almonds and tomatoes for a delectable creaminess and sharp tang.
+The spicing is warm but complex, making you wonder if you really just made that at home in the comfort of your own kitchen, without having to go to a restaurant or pick up a takeaway menu (I’m looking at you, Dishoom Matar Paneer).
 Mad skills.

 A blender is key to getting a super-smooth sauce and be sure to have a lid handy because it needs to simmer for 20 minutes – and it’s volcanic!
 Turn your back for a minute and you’ll be spending the rest of your evening scrubbing the ceiling free of orange splodges.
 You have been warned.

 If paneer and peas aren’t your thing, my sauce recipe is actually a great base for any sort of curry.
 Cauliflower, chickpeas or mushrooms are great options too.
 But let’s be real, who doesn’t love cheese and peas?
 Halloumi also makes a great substitute for paneer.

 For a vegan Matar Paneer recipe, swap out the paneer for fried tofu to make Matar Tofu (omit the cream or use a plant-based cream).

 What to serve with Matar Paneer